Inspection outcome: Standards met

 Pharmacy context

-This pharmacy is located on a busy main road in the Urmston area of Manchester.
-Its main activity is dispensing NHS prescriptions, but it also provides some people with medicines in multi-compartment compliance packs.
-The pharmacy provides a range of NHS and private services which include seasonal flu vaccinations, COVID-19 vaccinations, and travel vaccinations.
-It also offers services provided by other healthcare professionals such as podiatry, chiropractic, and audiology services.
+This extended hours community pharmacy is located on a main road in a residential area serving the local population.
+Its main activity is dispensing NHS prescriptions.
+It also provides a large number of people with medicines in multi‐compartment compliance packs.
+The pharmacy provides other NHS services which includes substance misuse treatment, seasonal flu vaccinations and Pharmacy First.
+The pharmacy also has a home delivery service.

 Inspection summary findings